Robotics BEng (Hons) (with Foundation Year)UCAS Code: H617|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 - Robot Navigation and Localization

 Your final year helps you develop a deeper understanding of the theoretical aspects of Robotics and be able to critically select appropriate tools and techniques to solve problems.
-Topics studied include:
+Topics will depend on latest developments but will include areas such as

 - Machine Learning and Artificial Intelligence